Epilogue

 Abducted by the gang of murderers

 Probably we’re confronted here with the missing authorial text again.
-Bulgakov describes the official version given here: Margarita has disappeared – maybe abducted by a gang of murderers.
-And the same would be true for the Master.
-But at the end of chapter 30 Bulgakov wrote about the declaration that they were both found dead.
+Bulgakov describes the official version given here: Margarita and Natasha have disappeared, presumably abducted by a gang of murderers.
+And the same would have happened to a mental patient who called himself the master.
+He was abducted from the psychiatric clinic.

 Vodka with blackcurrant buds

-Vodka with blackcurrant buds is a vodka flavoured with black currant buds, comparable to the blackcurrant gin known in Belgium and Holland.
+Vodka with blackcurrant buds is a vodka flavoured with black currant buds, comparable to the blackcurrant gin which is well known in Belgium and Holland.

 The festal spring full moon